India’s Citizenship Act Strikes at the Heart of Constitutional Principles

 Protesters shout slogans during a demonstration against India's new citizenship law.
 Photo: Sanjay Kanojia, AFP

-Last week witnessed unprecedented scenes of protest across India as the nation revolts against new act that amends the country’s citizenship laws.
+Last week witnessed unprecedented scenes of protest across India as the nation revolts against a new act that amends the country’s citizenship laws.
 Hundreds of thousands of activists spilled out on the streets, protesting the amendment.
 They argue the new citizenship law violates India’s secular constitution and discriminates against Muslims.
 Within a week, the police killed 25 protestors, while several thousands of others were arrested.

 Under the provisions of the amendment, Hindus, Buddhists, Jains, Christians, Sikhs, and Zoroastrians from India’s Muslim-majority neighbors Afghanistan, Pakistan, and Bangladesh will find their applications for citizenship fast-tracked.